gdepeute/dae.notes/projects.md

   - yields: reduces current support burden, paves the way for large customer installations to be self-service
 - Private Instance improvements (2 man months)
   - goals: streamline and optimize private instance deployment flow, dramatically reduce time, brings deployment time down to hours from days
-  - yields: dramtic speedup to on-boarding, will enable more customized trials when we can bring up/down the private instances quickly
+  - yields: dramatic speedup to on-boarding, will enable more customized trials when we can bring up/down the private instances quickly
 - API improvements (2 man months)
   - goals: add historical hazards data, and layers data to the DaaS API
   - yields: more data to sell, thus more ARR